 Reliability and Responsibility: I value the commitment of my word so always try to take responsibility for the work and account for my commitments.
 I believe a reliable leader can make reliable employees.
-And also allow feedback from employees, take the feedback into consideration when making changes to my company, office or section.
+And also receive feedback from employees, consider feedback when making changes to my company, office or section.

 Ethical Framework

-Ethical decision-making is an essential requirement for taking effective decisions and garnering the trust of employees.
+Ethical decision-making is an essential requirement for taking effective decisions and getting the trust of employees.
 As a leader, I am responsible for the activities that take place in the office.
-Therefore, there is a need for ethical decision-making that helps me in guiding the employees ethically.
+Therefore, there is need for ethical decision-making that helps me in guiding employees ethically.
 A manager is held responsible for taking decisions for resolving the issues (Adeniyi, 2007).
-I value trust and honesty, which guide me in taking fair and ethical decisions in critical situations.
+I value trust and honesty, which guide me in making fair and ethical decisions in critical situations.
 For this purpose, I follow the IDEA ethical framework as given below Identify the facts:

 In the first step, all the relevant facts and information in relation to the ethical issue are identified.
-The facts would determine the enormity of the ethical issue, which could be gathered from asking from the individuals involved in the issue and their immediate mangers.
+The facts determine the enormity of the ethical issue, which could be gathered from asking from the individuals involved and their immediate mangers.
 Determine the ethical principles: In this step, the ethical dilemma related to the issue is identified.
-The scope and nature of the activity or issue are revealed in this step, as well as it is determined the facts are collected in an ethical manner or not.
+The scope and nature of the activity or issue is revealed in this step, as well as it is determined the facts are collected in an ethical manner or not.
 It helps in analyzing the way it affects the company goals and standards (Hayden, 2013).

 Explore the alternatives: In this step, I explore various alternatives that could help in resolving the issue.
-The benefits and limitations in relation to the issue are determined along with analyzing the best course of action that meets the company’s standards (laws and policies) and my core values (trust, honesty, and reliability).
+The benefits and limitations in relation to the issue are determined along with analyzing the best course of action that meets the company’s standards (laws and policies) and core values (trust, honesty, and reliability).

 Act on the situation: In the last step, I take the action that is best suitable as per the situation.
-The responsibility in relation to the decision is evaluated in this step, and the decision is openly communicated to all the employees.
-Key stakeholders are informed, and their consent is harnessed (Trillium Health Partners, n.d.).
+The responsibility in relation to the decision is evaluated in this step, and the decision is communicated to all the employees.
+Key stakeholders are informed, and their consent is obtained (Trillium Health Partners, n.d.).
 I have employed this framework for resolving an ethical issue in my workplace in context to data privacy.
 In this situation, the ethical decision was taken to relieve the employee who was found in leaking important client data so that such incidences are not be repeated and strictly regulated in the future.

 Organizational Change Framework

 The organizational change framework is explained with the help of strategy or process that guides my leadership philosophy.
 This change framework helps in aligning the organizational work and yield effective leadership.
-In the organization, two types changes can occur, which are episodic change and continuous change.
+In the organization, two types of changes can occur, which are episodic change and continuous change.
 Episodic change is infrequent, intentional and discontinuous, whereas, continuous change is evolving, continuous and increasing (Boonstra, 2008).